Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-So I will show you what happens when you add in another dimension.
+So I will show you what happens when you add another dimension.

 <br /><br />